jroland01/uservalue-website/temp/international-user-tests.md

 <br />

-## MULTILINGUAL TESTING IN SWITZERLAND : WHY TEST WITH USERVALUE ?
+## Multilingual Testing in Switzerland : Why test with Uservalue ?

 Switzerland’s different linguistic regions have their own culture and attitudes towards digital products and services.
 To maximize the chances of success of your product or service in Switzerland, you should consider testing with users in Romandie (e.g. Lausanne), in the German-speaking part of Switzerland (e.g. Berne, Zürich), as well as in Ticino (e.g. Lugano).